 My project will focus on forming women's networks in Tel Aviv-Jaffa, based on existing local groups of women.
 Those networks will leverage the group's enormous potential in order to create a major force in the urban fight against climate change.

 The force of women-led organisations in Tel Aviv-Yafo has a great potential to become a major player in the fight against climate change.
 In order to do so, every group should better understand core environmental and sustainability issues, in order to effectively pursue local projects such as promoting healthy lifestyle, maintaining local natural habitats or educating residents about energy efficiency.
 These projects will greatly contribute to easing urban heat islands, reducing greenhouse gas emissions and making the city and its neighborhoods a better place to live.
 In addition, they will support relief networks for the poor, the elderly, post-natal women’s health, small business and more.
 All these issues relate to urban sustainability and are all influenced by the environmental threat.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

-I work for the Society for the Protection of Nature in Israel (SPNI), the country’s largest and oldest nature conservancy organization.
-I am the Community & Public Involvement Coordinator in Tel Aviv-Jaffa and its environs, the country’s biggest metro area.
 In my professional capacity, I am guided by an attempt to preserve remnants of unique natural habitats eroded by urban sprawl and to turn central Israeli cities into better places to live.
-Those targets are being achieved by building healthy and devoted communities against environmental issues.
+Those targets are being achieved by building healthy and devoted communities against negative environmental issues.
 I have learned that women are a great force to act upon this issue and achieve long-lasting goals.
 I believe that cities, and their constant flowing human mass, can be the real hope for innovative solutions for a better and sustainable world.